syncfusion-content/extension-docs/Extension/Document-Viewer-Extension/Visual-Studio-Code/getting-started.md

 - Save your changes by selecting `File > Save` or using the shortcut `Ctrl+S` (Windows) / `Cmd+S` (Mac).

-> **Note:** Document Viewer allows basic editing of Word, Excel, CSV, and TSV files directly within VS Code.
+> **Note:** Document Viewer allows basic editing of Word, Excel, Markdown, CSV, and TSV files directly within VS Code.

 ---